Healing from Betrayal Trauma with EMDR Therapy: After An Affair

 Understanding Betrayal Trauma

-Betrayal trauma occurs when someone you depend on for support and safety, such as a spouse or partner, violates your trust in a profound way.
+Betrayal trauma occurs when someone you depend on for support and safety, such as a spouse or partner, violates your trust in a way that threatens your biological safety.

 This type of trauma is particularly challenging because it not only affects your emotional well-being but can also disrupt your sense of reality and your ability to trust others in the future.